Discovery and migration

 The concepts of mana (status) and utu (reciprocity) were central to the culture, and led to widespread warfare.
 But the violence was usually episodic.
 For most of the time Māori lived not in fortified pā but in unprotected settlements or seasonal camps.

-The greatest achievements of Māori material culture were carving wood for important buildings and canoes, and fashioning stone into tools and ornaments.
+The greatest achievements of Māori material culture were carving wood for important buildings and canoes, and fashioning stone and bone into tools and ornaments.
 Warfare did not inhibit regular trade in desirable stones and foods, and was itself a means by which resources were appropriated.